Ukraine’s hospitals under strain, even with few virus cases

 There is not a hospital-grade ventilator for the 250 patients in the facility in Chernivtsi, a city of 266,000 people.

-“I don’t believe that a single hospital in Ukraine has all it needs,” said ICU chief Kostyantyn Dronev.
+“I don’t believe that a single hospital in Ukraine has all it needs,” said ICU chief Kostyantyn Dronyk.
 “We are short of everything.”

 The crisis could not have struck at a worse time for Ukraine.